 - to lower dropout rates

-The project seeks to demonstrate that a relatively modest, targeted program of innovations and resources geared toward community building, teaching and learning, and educational programming, coordination, monitoring, and evaluation will significantly improve the two outcomes of interest, while simultaneously being cost-effective and readily scalable.
-The project is thus also expected to facilitate India’s progress towards Millennium Development Goals which address issues of universal access to primary education and related outcomes by the year 2015 and will continue towards the Sustainable Development Goals moving forward.
+The project sought to demonstrate that a relatively modest, targeted program of innovations and resources geared toward community building, teaching and learning, and educational programming, coordination, monitoring, and evaluation would significantly improve the two outcomes of interest, while simultaneously being cost-effective and readily scalable.
+The project was thus also expected to facilitate India’s progress towards Millennium Development Goals, which address issues of universal access to primary education and related outcomes by the year 2015, and would continue towards the Sustainable Development Goals moving forward.

-Alia Karim, M.A, Senior Education Specialist, Earth Institute, Columbia University
+- Tara Stafford, M.A, Senior Education Technology Specialist, Earth Institute, Columbia University

-The IKEA Foundation generously supports the Model Districts Education Project, which aims to improve the quality of primary education in India (Millennium Development Goals 2 and 3) by 2015 and move forward to ensure the Sustainable Development Goal to “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (Open Working Group Proposal for Sustainable Development Goals, 2014 PDF).
-The Foundation's support enables the project to work in two districts, in Assam and Telengana, to improve the quality of teaching and learning outcomes in government schools.
+The IKEA Foundation generously supported the Model Districts Education Project, which aimed to improve the quality of primary education in India (Millennium Development Goals 2 and 3) by 2015 and move forward to ensure the Sustainable Development Goal to 'ensure inclusive and equitable quality education and promote lifelong learning opportunities for all' (Open Working Group Proposal for Sustainable Development Goals, 2014).
+The Foundation's support enabled the project to work in two districts, in Assam and Telengana, to improve the quality of teaching and learning outcomes in government schools.

 The Policy and Practice of Public Primary Curriculum in India – A study of textbooks in public primary schools of District Morigaon (Assam) and District Medak (Andhra Pradesh) examined the perception of teachers, cluster resource coordinators, resource persons and staff members from district and state level offices of SSA, DIET, Department of Education and SCERT, on the challenges and opportunities related to the textbooks in public primary schools.
 Data indicated that textbooks continued to be the prime source for education in schools.